 That’s my philosophy.
-That’s what I use in my “Lost Your Pants?” workshop and that’s what I’ll be covering in my WANACon presentation on “Beat Sheet Basics: Know Your Story’s Structure.”
+That’s what I use in my “Lost Your Pants?” workshop and that’s what I cover in my “Beat Sheet Basics: Know Your Story’s Structure” workshop.

 In addition to helping pantsers, this “back to basics” approach might help those who find beat sheets intimidating.
 Rather than trying to fill out every possible beat and keeping them all straight, writers new to beat sheets could start with a stripped down version, with just the beats that most systems agree on.
 Those beats are that common because they’re more integral to basic storytelling structure.